JailbreakPapa/ApetureUI/README.md

 As for now, PC/Mobile platforms will forever stay open-source, but consoles will be given by a case-by-case basis.

 Please contact us at: kura.studiosorg@gmail.com for more information on console platform support.

+# License

+The PC/Mobile platforms will stay open-source under the MIT License.

+Console Platforms (NDA) will stay proprietary, and can only be accessed through contacting us directly.

+Console Platforms will be Free* for Indie developers with < $100K annual revenue. * Will only contain binary releases

+For companies that are over that threshold, please contact us for licensing for Console platforms.

+Both Licenses will get free private support if needed, Indie or not.